atrp87/Netflix/README.md

 ## Additional Features

 - Impliment testing ( Jest )
-- The user can query search by name or genre
+- The user can query the API by meida name or genre
 - The user can edit account and avatar
-- The user can select and play movies
+- The user can select and playback a video file
-- The user can make subscribe using a payment system
+- Implement a media carousel ( Currently fetching / displaying 6 movies on each row )

 ## Screenshots